 How we're compliant

 The PCI DSS designates four levels of compliance based on transaction volume.
-Mews Commander uses Microsoft Azure infrastructure, which is certified as compliant under PCI DSS version 3.2 at Service Provider Level 1 (the highest volume of transactions—more than 6 million a year).
+Mews Operations uses Microsoft Azure infrastructure, which is certified as compliant under PCI DSS version 3.2 at Service Provider Level 1 (the highest volume of transactions—more than 6 million a year).

 Learn more about PCI compliance at Stripe.